Boosting Fast Adversarial Training with Learnable Adversarial Initialization: Conclusion

 In this paper, we propose a sample-dependent adversarial initialization to boost fast AT.
 Specifically, we adopt a generative network conditioned on a benign image and its gradient information from the target network to generate an effective initialization.
 In the training phase, the generative network and the target network are optimized jointly and play a game.
 The former learns to produce a dynamic sample-dependent initialization to generate stronger adversarial examples based on the current target network.
 And the latter adopts the generated adversarial examples for training to improve model robustness.
 Compared with widely adopted random initialization fashions in fast AT, the proposed initialization overcomes the catastrophic overfitting, thus improves model robustness.
 Extensive experimental results demonstrate the superiority of our proposed method.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }] {Xiaojun Jia} received his B.S. degree in Software Engineering from China University of Geosciences, China.
-He is now a Ph.D student in Chinese Academy of Sciences University.
+He is now a Ph.D student in State Key Laboratory of Information Security, Institute of Information Engineering, Chinese Academy of Sciences and School of Cyber Security, University of Chinese Academy of Sciences, Beijing.
 His research interests include computer vision, deep learning and adversarial machine learning.
-He is the author of referred journals and conferences in IEEE CVPR, ACM Multimedia etc. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Yong Zhang} received the Ph.D. degree in pattern recognition and intelligent systems from the Institute of Automation, Chinese Academy of Sciences in 2018.
+He is the author of referred journals and conferences in IEEE CVPR, AAAI, ACM Multimedia etc. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Yong Zhang} received the Ph.D. degree in pattern recognition and intelligent systems from the Institute of Automation, Chinese Academy of Sciences in 2018.
 From 2015 to 2017, he was a Visiting Scholar with the Rensselaer Polytechnic Institute.
 He is currently with the Tencent AI Lab.
 His research interests include computer vision and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Baoyuan Wu} is an Associate Professor of School of Data Science, the Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen).
 He is also the director of the Secure Computing Lab of Big Data, Shenzhen Research Institute of Big Data (SBRID).
 On June 2014, he received the PhD degree from the National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences.
 From November 2016 to August 2020, he was a Senior and Principal Researcher at Tencent AI lab.
 His research interests are AI security and privacy, machine learning, computer vision and optimization.
 He has published 40+ top-tier conference and journal papers, including TPAMI, IJCV, NeurIPS, CVPR, ICCV, ECCV, ICLR, AAAI, and one paper was selected as the Best Paper Finalist of CVPR 2019.
 He serves as an Associate Editor of Neurocomputing, Area Chair of ICLR 2022, AAAI 2022 and ICIG 2021, Senior Program Committee Member of AAAI 2021 and IJCAI 2020/2021, Task Force Member of CCF and CAA.
 He is the principal investigator of General Program of National Natural Science Foundation of China, 2021 CCF-Tencent Rhino-Bird Young Faculty Open Research Fund, and 2021 Tencent Rhino-Bird Special Research Fund. \end{IEEEbiography}